Moonchichiii/socialclient/README.md

 - **Follow Users:** Follow others who share similar gastronomic interests.
 - **Likes and Comments:** Interact with the community by liking and commenting on each other's content.

-### Dinner Clubs

-- **Join Existing Clubs:** Participate in dinner clubs that suit your taste.
-- **Start Your Own Club:** Invite other users to join you at home for shared dining experiences, creating a personalized dinner club.

 ## Design

 ## Mockups